paulross/PythonExtensionPatterns/doc/sphinx/source/refcount_and_containers.rst

     assert(Py_REFCNT(value_a) == 1);
     assert(Py_REFCNT(value_b) == 2);

-Now replace the value with the same value:
+Now replace the value with the same value, reference counts remain the same:

 .. code-block:: c